woss/fork-flyimg/docs/rate-limiting.md

 - Files are stored in `/tmp/flyimg/ratelimit/` directory

 **Cons:**
-- Slower than Redis or memory storage
+- Slightly slower than Redis or memory storage
 - Not suitable for multi-instance deployments (each instance tracks separately)
 - Requires filesystem write permissions